Clarke Petterson

-Clarke Petterson (born August 23, 1997) is a Canadian professional lacrosse player with the Cannons LC of the Premier Lacrosse League and the Halifax Thunderbirds of the NLL.
+Clarke Petterson (born August 23, 1997) is a Canadian professional lacrosse player with California Redwoods of the Premier Lacrosse League and the Halifax Thunderbirds of the NLL.
 He attended The Hill Academy in Ontario, Canada, and played collegiate lacrosse at Cornell University.

 College career

 Petterson was an Honorable Mention All-Ivy in 2017, second-team All-Ivy in 2019, and a USILA All-American in 2019.
 At Cornell, he was a three-time team captain and was the first sophomore captain in the history of the men’s lacrosse program in 2017.
 Petterson finished in the top 10 at Cornell for career goals and points and during the 2019 season was ranked second in the nation in shooting percentage (.557), 17th in goals per game (2.93), and 28th in points per game (4.13).
 During the course of his collegiate career he moved from defensive midfield, to offensive midfield, to attack.